caridadrivera/intro-to-capybara-nyc-web-career-031119/README.md

 to `/` by rendering the designated ERB template or HTML.

-The line `erb :index` tells the application to render, or deliver to the user's browser, the file in `views/index.erb`.
+The line `erb :index` tells the application to render, or deliver to the user's browser, views/index.erb`.
 This is a Sinatra-provided functionality that renders ERB templates located in the `views` directory.
 Let's look at that view file.